 Hare scramble racers, particularly new ones, race against the course as much as they race the other participants.

-Youth racers in dirt track compete on the same type of bikes as youth racers in motocross and hare scrambles.
-Other than running dirt-track tires, few modifications are necessary for beginners.
+Youth racers in flat track compete on the same type of bikes as youth racers in motocross and hare scrambles.
+Other than running flat-track tires, few modifications are necessary for beginners.

-There are three types of dirt-track racing for kids: short-track, half-miles and TTs.
+There are three types of flat-track racing for kids: short-track, half-miles and TTs.
 (Larger bikes and amateur adult classes will also compete on mile tracks, which don't allow youth racing.)

 - A short-track race takes place on a small oval course.
 Racers circulate the course counterclockwise, making only left-hand turns.

 - A half-mile is just what it sounds like -- an oval course roughly a half mile in length.

 - A TT course looks like a cross between a motocross and a short track.
 A TT course will include right-hand turns and usually a jump.
 Because the bikes run dirt-track tires, the course surface becomes hard-packed, rather than a motocross track which becomes rutted up from the knobby tires.

 Flat track typically follows a heat/semi/main event format.
 Racers compete in the heats to qualify for the main.
 The top racers (the number depends on the size of the class) will qualify (or "transfer to") the main.
 Those who don't qualify in a heat compete in a semi.

 Unless the class has few entries, not all racers will make the main event.
 In small classes where everyone makes the main event, the heat race finishing order will be used to set the starting positions in the main event.